Find Your Business Memoir Editor

 Beyond your budget?

-Are you ready to work with a memoir professional?
+Are you ready to work with a business memoir editor?

 We offer an introductory package—try us for a three-hour commitment at $240 (with an associate editor) or $285 (with our founding editor).
 That’s it: three hours!
 If we’re a fit, you ask us for more time.
 If we’re not a fit, we go our separate ways.